rametta/srd/README.md

 ### Map2

-Similar to `map` but takes 2 `SRD's` instead of one, and if both are a success, the provided callback will be called.
+Similar to `map` but takes 2 `SRD's` instead of one, and if both are a `success`, the provided callback will be called.

 ```hs
 map2 :: (a b -> c, RD e a, RD e b) -> RD e c